orionjs/orioncms-examples/README.md

 This example uses AWS S3 to save the files.
 Read the instructions on how to setup the S3 [here](https://github.com/orionjs/s3)

+## Updates

+Any change that has orion will be reflected here, always up to date.
+*See the commit history*.

 ## Content